 Roca Chief Programming Officer Anisha Chablani-Medley feels that equipping young people, especially those who have suffered deep and repeated trauma, with CBT skills has been a game-changer for their program.
 She cited the example of a client getting angry at his work crew supervisor, swearing, walking off the job, and getting suspended.
 “The Roca youth worker reviewed what happened, what the client was thinking and feeling, and then what skill could have been used that might have helped him handle the situation differently,” explained Chablani-Medley.
 “The goal is to disrupt destructive patterns of thinking and behavior in real-time.”

-McLean has recruited Alisha Moreland-Capuia, MD, a renowned psychiatrist working at the intersection of neuroscience, criminology, and public health advocacy, to lead the McLean-Roca collaboration as director of the new Program for Culturally and Trauma-Informed Community Outreach within the hospital’s Center of Excellence in Depression and Anxiety Disorders.
+McLean has recruited Alisha Moreland-Capuia, MD, a renowned psychiatrist working at the intersection of neuroscience, criminology, and public health advocacy, to lead the McLean-Roca collaboration as director of the new Program for Culturally and Trauma-Informed Community Outreach within the hospital’s Division of Depression and Anxiety Disorders.
 Dr. Moreland sees this role as an extension of the work she has been doing throughout her career: using trauma-informed approaches to transform systems.
 “We also have to reimagine how we work with young people—both in prevention and intervention—and one way to do this is to improve our understanding of human behavior, brain development, historical trauma, and healing,” she said.

 Quantifying CBT’s Impact and Improving Its Use